Kardashians' mother says Kim owed money on wedding

 "When it was all said and done, Kim had to pay a lot of money," said Jenner, whose book "Kris Jenner ... and all things Kardashian" hits stores this week.

-Kim Kardashian filed for divorce on Monday less than three months after her estimated $10 million wedding in August to basketball player Kris Humphries.

 "The money that she made" -- from various photo rights and the broadcast fees from the Kardashian's reality TV show 'Keeping Up With the Kardashians' -- "went to the wedding.
-She still owed money," Jenner said.
+She still owed money," Jenner said, responding to reports that her daughter made millions from the event.

-On NBC's "Today" show, Jenner said the wedding and marriage "certainly wasn't a sham, it certainly wasn't something for TV.
-We have enough going on on our show."
+Earlier on NBC's "Today" show Jenner said the wedding and marriage "certainly wasn't a sham, it certainly wasn't something for TV.
+We have enough going on our show."

+On Tuesday, a day after filing for divorce following 73 days of marriage, Kim Kardashian also dismissed reports that she profited from her televised wedding to pro basketball player Kris Humphries.

+"There are also reports that I made millions of dollars off of the wedding.
+These reports are simply not true and it makes me so sad to have to even clarify this," she said on her website.

 Jenner said she did not know what went wrong with her daughter's brief marriage, saying that Kardashian told her days before filing for divorce "This is what I feel that I need to do, please trust me."